 I have a recipe for yogurt right here on the website, Homemade Soy Yogurt.
 It’s so satisfying to accomplish this task and then you’re set for the week.
 Homemade yogurt can be used in dressings, to top oatmeal or a baked potato, or in smoothies.

-I purchased a gadget specifically for making yogurt that actually keeps the yogurt cool after it’s cooked if needed, but there are other ways to accomplish this.
+I purchased a yogurt maker specifically for making yogurt that actually keeps the yogurt cool after it’s cooked if needed, but there are other ways to accomplish this.
 You can make homemade yogurt in an Instant Pot, too, did you know?

-Sour cream and yogurt are pretty darn close in flavor in my book so you can substitute it in recipes or make your very own sour cream.
+Sour cream and yogurt are pretty darn close in flavor in my book so you can substitute them in recipes or make your very own sour cream.

 3. Some Plant Milk Brands